When you have kids, creating a routine (and following it) may feel like trying to climb Mount Everest with your kids hanging around your legs.

 Get (and Use) a Planner

-I eventually created the Organized Motherhood Planner and started time blocking my schedule and listing my most important tasks, like changing the laundry and doing the dishes, to make sure I got everything done.
+I eventually created the Organized Motherhood Planner.
+It has a place to time block your schedule and list your most important tasks, in addition to reminders for changing the laundry and doing the dishes.

 Make Over Your Morning Routine